 To ensure you come prepared for your bootcamp, we have put together this preparatory guide.
-Some of this information is generic in that it pertains to all participants, whilst bootcamp specific information has been sectioned accordingly.
-Please read through this carefully so you don't miss anything pertinent.
+Some of this information is generic, in that it pertains to all participants in our 11-week Academy, while bootcamp-specific information has been sectioned accordingly.
+Please read through this carefully so you don't miss anything important.

 You can find all the information regarding the pre-academy homework here.

 React & Redux Bootcamp

 The React & Redux Bootcamp is an intermediate-level course.
 As such, you should already be familiar with certain technologies before starting.
 If in doubt, please check What level is the React & Redux Bootcamp? for further info.

 TypeScript & GraphQL Bootcamp

 The TypeScript & GraphQL Bootcamp is an advanced-level course.
 As such, you should already be familiar with certain technologies before starting.
 If in doubt, please check What level is the TypeScript & GraphQL Bootcamp? for further info.

 Your laptop doesn't have to be very fast, but it should be relatively new in order to run all the latest software that's used throughout our bootcamps.
 If you are planning to use a work laptop, please ensure that you have administrator privileges so that you won't be prevented from installing the required tools below.
 Just as a reminder, tablets are not suitable alternatives for use in our bootcamps.